AJBroomfield/fundamental-project/README.md

 ![ERD_V1](https://i.imgur.com/xhW3PyL.jpg)

-The image above shows the entity relationship diagram (ERD) initial database structure which included three tables and allowed users to login to the application and view their own data.
-However, this feature was not required for the MVP (Minimal Viable Product) so was not included in the first scrum.
+The image above shows the entity relationship diagram (ERD) of the initial database structure which included three tables and allowed users to login to the application and view their own data.
+However, a user table was not required for the MVP (Minimal Viable Product) so was not included in the first scrum.

 ![ERD_V2](https://i.imgur.com/8llbl6z.jpg)

 The database structure implemented in the first scrum is shown by the ERD directly above, it follows a similar structure to my initial design but removes user table.
-This design allows users to input their own simple character sheet and then assign dice rolls to that character.
+This one-to-many relationship allows users to input their own simple character sheet and then assign dice rolls to that character.

 ## Continous Integration